dabslee/Karaoke/README.md

 ## How to Run

 1. **Install dependencies:**
-   Open your terminal or command prompt, navigate to the project's root directory, and run the following command:
+   Assuming you have Node installed, open your terminal or command prompt, navigate to the project's root directory, and run the following command:
    ```bash
    npm install
    ```

+   You'll also need to [install FFmpeg](https://ffmpeg.org/download.html) and add its executables to your environment PATH.

 2. **Build the project:**
    In the same terminal, run the following script.
 This will watch for changes in the `src` directory and output the built files into the project's root directory.